observIQ/embeddable-react-final/blog/blog..md

 We used `create-react-app` to bootstrap our `ui` directory and so we can uitlize a built in development proxy server.

 You see when we run `npm start` behind the scenes an express server is spun up, serving our html, javascript, and css.
-It also creates a websocket connection witho our front end pushing updates from the code when we save.
+It also creates a websocket connection witho our front end for pushing updates from the code when we save.

-While this works great in development this doesn't exist for production environments, we're responsible for serving the files ourselves.
+While this works great in development.
+However this "proxy server" doesn't exist for a production environment, we're responsible for serving the static files ourselves.

 ## Embedding static files into our program

-Now for the meat and potatoes of this article.
-Lets utilize the Go [embed](https://pkg.go.dev/embed) package to serve our filesystem.
+We need away to serve a built React application from our Go API.
+To do this we can utilize the Go [embed](https://pkg.go.dev/embed) package to serve our file system.

 First, lets make our production build.
 In `ui/` run